4neesh/DevBlog/src/blogInProgress/031_SpringFramework.md

 ```
 </p>
 <p>
-The two most common IOC containers, the BeanFactory and ApplicationContext are determined by the developer.
-The ApplicationContext is significantly more popular as recommended by the <a href="https://docs.spring.io/spring-framework/docs/2.5.x/reference/beans.html#context-introduction-ctx-vs-beanfactory">documentation</a>: <i>'use an ApplicationContext unless you have a really good reason for not doing so.'</i> The motivations for using the BeanFactory over the ApplicationContext are limited to only when memory usage is a valuable metric to the application as this can help reduce the consumption of defaulted ApplicationContext features.
+The two most common IOC containers, the BeanFactory and ApplicationContext are determined by the developer in the Spring framework.
+The ApplicationContext is significantly more popular as recommended by the <a href="https://docs.spring.io/spring-framework/docs/2.5.x/reference/beans.html#context-introduction-ctx-vs-beanfactory">documentation</a>: <i>'use an ApplicationContext unless you have a really good reason for not doing so.'</i> The motivations for using the BeanFactory over the ApplicationContext are limited to only when memory usage is a valuable metric to the application as the BeanFactory can help reduce the memory-load of default ApplicationContext features.
 </p>
 <h5>BeanFactory</h5>
 <p>